runely/calendar-homey/README.md

   - Code cleanup
   - Export functions through an object instead of directly on module.exports to easier follow usages
   - Dependency updates
+  - IcalCalendar is limited to only run on Homey Firmware >= 12.9.0, because this has Node.js 22 as runtime
 - 2.11.4
   - Dependency updates
 - 2.11.3